absmach/supermq-docs/docs/messaging.md

 ### NATS JetStream

-Since mainfux supports configurable message broker, you can use Nats with Jestream enabled as a message broker.
+Since Mainflux supports configurable message brokers, you can use Nats with JetStream enabled as a message broker.
 To do so, you need to set `MF_BROKER_TYPE` to `nats` and set `MF_NATS_URL` to the url of your nats instance.
-When using `make` command to start mainflux `MF_BROKER_URL` is automatically set to `MF_NATS_URL`.
+When using `make` command to start Mainflux `MF_BROKER_URL` is automatically set to `MF_NATS_URL`.

-Since mainflux is using `nats:2.9.21-alpine` docker image with the following configuration:
+Since Mainflux is using `nats:2.9.21-alpine` docker image with the following configuration:

 ```conf
 max_payload: 1MB